Last Updated on August 30, 2023

 The PRT is performed after the judge advocates have passed the medical screening and the BCA.

-The PRT evaluates the muscular and cardiorespiratory endurance of command members to give commanding commanders with an estimate of their overall fitness.
+The PRT evaluates the muscular and cardiorespiratory endurance of command members to give commanding commanders an estimate of their overall fitness.

 Planks, push-ups, and a 1.5 mile run or walk are included in the PRT.